Expert Guide To Make A Resume For A Job (With Examples)

 When it comes to writing a professional resume for a job, ensure that you maintain the following main points as mentioned in this article:

-• Always ensure that you select the suitable resume format, that is, chronological, functional, and combination formats, for the job position you are applying for.
+• Always ensure that you select the suitable format, that is, chronological, functional, and combination formats, for the job position you are applying for.

 • Your contact information should be up to date, and the email address should be professional.